kedro-org/kedro/docs/source/05_data/01_data_catalog.md

     year: 2000
 ```

 Note that `usda_credientials` will be passed as the `auth` argument in the `requests` library.
-Specify the username and password as a list in your `credentials.yml` like the following:
+Specify the username and password as a list in your `credentials.yml` as follows:

 ```yaml
 usda_credentials: